 The Caldwell March is an important marker in the three phases of training for first-year cadets.
 The Corps has adopted the 26-mile trek followed by Addison Caldwell, the first student to enroll at Virginia Tech, as their capstone event.
 Cadets march the first 13 miles in the fall to complete the first phase of new cadet training and the second 13 miles in the spring after the end of new cadet training.
-After each march, the first-year cadets are given "unity pass" to spend time bonding with their buds (other first year cadets in their company), recognizing the accomplishment they could not have achieved alone.
+Families may choose to attend the end of these events, but there is no obligation to do so."